tomaskrupka/Gripper/README.md

 ## Interface

 The CDP has a rich interface and countless use cases.
-The WSS reduces its depth and width greatly with a solely web-scraping-focused facade.
+Gripper reduces its depth and width greatly with a solely web-scraping-focused facade.